AdvaithAdityaChevuturu/Video-game-retail-database/README.md

 # Video-game-retail-database
-A database created for the course code ITE1003
+This repository contains the sql file for the Oracle Database